Oia Greece Travel Guide

 Tourist shops in Oia usually open from morning till late evening during high season.
 Some close for a mediumday break in off-peak months.

-Lunch service begins around 1:00 PM, with dinner service from 7:00 PM onwards, stretching into late hours.
+Lunch service begins around 1:00 PM, with dinner assistance from 7:00 PM onwards, stretching into late hours.
 Cafes generally open early until late.

 Banks generally operate Monday to Friday, 8:00 AM to 2:00 PM.
-ATMs are present in Oia and more plentiful in Fira.
+ATMs can be found in Oia and more plentiful in Fira.

 Greece observes several public holidays.
 On these days, banks and many businesses close.